jamestalmage/tang/Readme.md

 // Finally - I can start writing tests!!
 ```

-All those `beforeEach` statements start to add up as your test count grows.
+All those `beforeEach` statements start to add up.
 They clutter the top of all your test files, and distract from what's important.

 ng-test-utils seeks to offer a better way: